-I teared up when my friend, Jessica and her husband, greeted me at the airport, we were waving our arms in the air like children and hugging like I was coming home.
-I do feel at home here, though it's not a home like any home I have ever lived before.
+I teared up when my friend, Q'orianka and her husband, greeted me at the airport.
+We were waving our arms in the air like children and hugging like I was coming home.
+I do feel at home here, though it's not a home like any home I have ever experienced before.

 Peru had never been on my bucket list, but when I visited here in 2012, my experiences on this land, changed the course of my life forever.
 I began to understand myself and life purpose in such a way that I couldn't have known before my experiences here.

 Being here in this magical place again, I lay in bed and listen to the children outside my bedroom window playing in the school yard and I feel so much joy in my heart.

 Today the streets were overflowing with colorful dancers and traditional music filled the Plaza De Armas for the parade of the Festival of the Blessed Virgin Mary.